vadimeisenbergibm/Kitura-Sample/README.md

 ## Testing
-To invoke the tests locally, run `swift test` from the Kitura-Sample directory.
+To run the tests locally, run `swift test` from the Kitura-Sample directory.

 ## Running in Xcode